 Accommodation in Zurich mostly consists of apartments and houses.
 City apartments won't differ much from other large cities around the world, while nearby towns and villages often have terraced apartments.
-There are usually four to eight apartments per building which have terraces rather than balconies or gardens.
+There are usually four to eight apartments per building that have terraces rather than balconies or gardens.
 These offer outdoor space without the work associated with maintaining a garden.
-Houses usually have small gardens and swimming pools are rare.
+Houses usually have small gardens, while swimming pools are rare.

 Unfortunately, house prices in Zurich reflect its position as one of the world's best cities to live in.
-Being close to the lake easily doubles or triples rental prices, so it might be worth setting aside the expectations many expats would have set for themselves.
+Being close to the lake easily doubles or triples rental prices, so it might be worth doing the proper research and budgeting before relocating.

 Trendier areas include Kreis 5, which has loft apartments, restaurants and bars.
 Oberstrass and Unterstrass, located around the university, as well as Oerlikon and Affoltern, which used to be industrial areas, are popular with young people.

 Few things beat living in an area with a view of Lake Zurich.
 The right side of the lake is called the Gold Coast because it catches the sun, and the left side is called the Silver Coast.
 Many expats live here because there are international schools on either side.
 Popular lakeside villages include Kilchberg, Thalwil, Rüschlikon and Horgen on the Silver Coast, and Zollikon, Küsnacht, Erlenbach and Meilen on the Gold Coast.